the-real-i9/i9chat-server/README.md

 4. A description of each type of sent data and its corresponding received data, accompanied by examples.
 5. Final instructions on the endpoint, if any.

-The application's endpoints are organized into three categories: user authentication, user management, and chat operations.
+The application's endpoints are organized into three categories: user authentication, user actions, and chat actions.

 ### User Authentication